-- Each interface/mounting of a laminated part on a solid material - Between the magnetic circuit and the frame - Between the magnetic circuit and the magnets - Between the magnetic circuit and the shaft - The imperfect contact between the magnetic circuit and the liner surrounding the slot. - The imperfect contact between the frame (straight part) and the two end caps. - The bearings: An interface gap thickness is used to compute the thermal resistance of each bearing.
+- Each interface/mounting of a laminated part on a solid material - Between the magnetic circuit and the frame - Between the magnetic circuit and the shaft - The imperfect contact between the magnetic circuit and the liner surrounding the slot. - The imperfect contact between the frame (straight part) and the two end caps - The bearings: An interface gap thickness is used to compute the thermal resistance of each bearing.
 These values of contact thickness are used in computations for both bearings (Connection Side and Opposite Connection Side).

-1.11.6 Slot model - Inputs
+1.10.6 Slot model - Inputs